zx80/flask-simple-auth/README.md

  - `FSA_PASSWORD_OPTIONS` relevant options (for `passlib.CryptContext`).
    Default is `{'bcrypt__default_rounds': 4}`.

-These defaults result in a manageable password checks of a few milliseconds.
+These defaults result in manageable password checks of a few milliseconds.

 Function `hash_password(pass)` computes the password salted digest compatible with the configuration.